hellosteadman/bambu-blog/README.md

 [TinyMCE](https://github.com/aljosa/django-tinymce) editors (just install the Django app you want and Bambu Blog will detect it and apply the appropriate class names to the main body textbox).

+## About Bambu Tools 2.0

+This is part of a toolset called Bambu Tools.
+It's being moved from a namespace of `bambu` to its own 'root-level' package, along with all the other tools in the set.
+If you're upgrading from a version prior to 2.0, please make sure to update your code to use `bambu_blog` rather than `bambu.blog`.

 ## Installation

 Install the package via Pip: